SimarjotGill-13/LINUX_LAB/EXP6/EXPERIMENT6.md

-# EXPERIMENT 6 - SHELL PROGRAMMING
+# EXPERIMENT 6 - SHELL PROGRAMMING (Loops,functions & Redirection)

 ## AIM :
 To learn and practice loops, loop control,shell functions, and debugging in Bash.